Emerald Jewellery: Meaning, Types and How to Choose the Right Green Stone

 The Crown of the Andes (Corona de los Andes).
 Not a single stone but an ensemble: a Spanish colonial crown set with 453 emeralds totalling approximately 1,500 carats.
 Held in museum collections in the United States.
 One of the most significant surviving historical assemblies of Colombian emeralds.

-Building an Emerald Collection
+How to Build an Emerald Collection

 Entry Level